 I love how simple this salad is.
 Let me walk you through how we make it (you can also watch the video to see us make it).

 Step 1, Cut or pull the cauliflower into tiny florets or as Heidi from 101 Cookbooks calls them, “tiny trees.”
 By breaking the cauliflower down into tiny trees, the salad is much more approachable and the lemony herb dressing has a chance to get into every nook and cranny.
 This does add an extra minute or two of prep time, but it is absolutely worth it!
 Another option is to use a food processor and make a chunky cauliflower rice.
-Take a look at our cauliflower rice recipe to see how we do it.
+Take a look at our Herby Cauliflower Rice to see how we do it.

 Step 2, Season the cauliflower with salt and pepper.
 You are probably used to seasoning meats with salt and pepper, but do you season your salads?
 In this case, tossing the cauliflower with a generous amount of salt and pepper before adding the dressing ensures that every single bite of the salad is well seasoned (which means delicious).
 I also think that the salt helps to tenderize the cauliflower a little, too.

 Step 3, Make the lemon herb salad dressing.
-This dressing is a simpler version of the dressing we use for our lemon and herb couscous salad.
+This dressing is a simpler version of the dressing we use for our Lemon and Herb Couscous Salad.
 To make it, we whisk lemon juice, lemon zest, olive oil, crushed red pepper flakes, and some salt together.
+We use a similar dressing to make this simple Bean Salad, but swap lemon juice for red wine vinegar.

 Step 4, Toss cauliflower with chickpeas, lots of herbs, and the dressing.
 For the herbs, you can use any fine herbs that you have access to.
-My favortie herby trio is parsley, mint, and dill.
+My favorite herby trio is parsley, mint, and dill.
 I’d use all of them in this salad.
 In the recipe below, we suggest using 1/2 cup of fresh herbs, but honestly, when it comes to fresh herbs, I’m usually in the camp of the more the merrier.
-I don’t think you can over do it — or at least I haven’t yet 😊
+I don’t think you can over do it — or at least I haven’t yet?
+For another chickpea salad, take a look at our Curried Chickpea Salad Bowls.

 Step 5, Add pickled onions.
 Pickled onions are something we keep in our fridge most weeks.
-They are simple to make (here’s our pickled onions recipe for you to take a look at).
+They are simple to make (here’s our recipe for Pickled Onions for you to take a look at).
 If you don’t have them, you can leave them out, but know that they do add a lovely pop of sweet pickled flavor.
 I haven’t tried other pickles in the salad, but I do think chopped pepperoncinis would be a fun and spicy spin on the cauliflower salad.

 Step 6, Let the salad marinate before serving.
 The salad tastes good straight away, but if you leave it to sit and marinate for at least 30 minutes, it gets even better.
 In fact, I actually prefer this on day two!
 I told you that this is the perfect make ahead salad!

 Pro tip: For a roasted cauliflower salad, roast the cauliflower florets tossed with a little olive oil, salt, and pepper.
 Then toss the warm roasted cauliflower with the salad dressing, herbs, and chickpeas.
 Serve hot or cold.
-For tips on roasting cauliflower, see our easy roasted cauliflower recipe.
+For tips on roasting cauliflower, see our Easy Roasted Cauliflower.

 What To Serve It With